Dinand Hernandez

-Ferdinand "Dinand" Ledesma Hernandez (born September 12, 1966) is a Filipino lawyer and politician who has served as the representative for South Cotabato's second district since 2025, a position he previously held from 2013 to 2022.
-A member of the Partido Federal ng Pilipinas, he is currently serving as the senior deputy speaker of the House of Representatives since November 19, 2025.
-He was previously elected as House deputy speaker on October 10, 2025.
+Ferdinand "Dinand" Ledesma Hernandez is a Filipino lawyer and politician who has served as the representative for South Cotabato's second district since 2025, a position he previously held from 2013 to 2022.
+A member of the Partido Federal ng Pilipinas, he is currently serving as the Senior Deputy Speaker of the House of Representatives since November 19, 2025.
+He was previously elected as House Deputy Speaker on October 10, 2025.